-Richard J. Busillo is Chairman and CEO of RTD Financial.
-In addition to his role as CEO, Rich enjoys working directly with clients in all three areas of RTD: Personal Wealth Management, Employer Retirement Plan and Trust and Non-profit Investment Management.
+Richard J. Busillo is Chairman of RTD Financial.
+In addition to his role as Chairman, Rich enjoys working directly with clients in all areas of RTD: Personal Wealth Management, Employer Retirement Plans, and Trust and Non-profit Investment Management.

-Rich currently serves on the Advisory Board of the RIA Institute.
-He was recently invited to be the Chair of the inaugural Fox Business School Financial Planning Advisory Board because of his passion for this profession.
+Rich serves on the Delaware State University Financial Planning & Wealth Management Program Advisory Board and is currently Chair of the Fox Business School Financial Planning Advisory Board.
 He is past President of the Financial Planning Association’s Philadelphia Area Chapter and served for many years as Adjunct Professor with the College for Financial Planning.

 Rich is a lifelong Philadelphia area resident and recently celebrated his 45th wedding anniversary.
 Joan and Rich have two children and two grandchildren.
 Rich enjoys spending time with his family and is an avid runner, cyclist, and martial artist.
 Rich is honored to have achieved his Black Belt in Tang Soo Do Karate and completed ten marathons, including Boston and New York.